Skip to Content

 • Want a full project structure from day one (not just a router)

-• Need both REST and GraphQL in the same project
+• Need REST, or both REST and GraphQL (via --graphql), in the same project

 • Want code generation that stays out of your way